citp/privacy-policy-historical/a/ar/art/artinstitutes.edu.md

 [Firefox](https://support.mozilla.org/en-US/kb/delete-cookies-remove-info-websites-stored)
 [Chrome](https://support.google.com/chrome/answer/95647?hl=en)

-You also can opt-out of, or make other choices concerning, the types of third party advertisements that may be targeted to you based on your browser activity by using mechanisms such as the “AdChoices” icon that may appear in advertisements that may appear on some of our sites.
-You can click on the “AdChoices” icon, where displayed, to exercise the choices available there.
-Additional information about AdChoices is available at: [www.youradchoices.com](http://www.youradchoices.com/).
 Information and opt-out choices for ads placed by Google are available at: [www.google.com/settings/ads](http://www.google.com/settings/ads).
 You also may click [here](https://info.evidon.com/pub_info/8585?v=1&nt=0&nw=false) for information about cookies placed through our site and choices you have regarding their placement.

  **How is my information used?**